HOME * SHAKING THE DEW FROM THE LILIES * ASPHALT JUNGLE SHORTS * SHE SPEAKS * UNHINGED * URBAN SCRAWLERS * BIOS

 Two of Kathleen’s plays, BAD FEET (in the queue) and ALLEN FUNT IS DEAD (at the Cenotaph) were performed in AJS II.
 We were thrilled to have her and her husband join us for an evening from NY.

-Jae Kramisen, a New York City native, became a recipient of the Helen Hayes Performing Arts Playwright Award at only fifteen years old.
+JAE KRAMISEN, a New York City native, became a recipient of the Helen Hayes Performing Arts Playwright Award at only fifteen years old.
 Since then her plays have been performed at numerous theaters including Circle Theatre, Venus Theatre, Bloomington Playwrights, Playwrights’ Circle, Kitchener Waterloo Little Theatre, Manhattan Theatre Source, Collaboration Sketchbook Festival and the Philadelphia Fringe Festival, among others.

 Jae is also an actress and solo performance artist who performs her own one woman shows.
 This is the first presentation of Shatter and Jae would like to thank everyone at Flush Ink for believing in her work.